ckar28/LoadBalancing_BasedScheduling_OnMultiCoreSystems_ForMixedRealTimeTasks/README.md

 python3 simulation.py
 ```

-# The project is still in progress."# LoadBalancing_BasedScheduling_OnMultiCoreSystems_ForMixedRealTimeTasks"
+# The project is still in progress.